API Authentication

 You can store the cookie locally and use it to authenticate subsequent command prompt or scripted API requests:

-On a Windows PC, run a Command Prompt from the folder where you want to store the cookie.
+- On a Windows PC, run a Command Prompt from the folder where you want to store the cookie. - To do this quickly, click the blank space next to the required folder's path in the Windows Explorer address bar and enter cmd.

 - To do this quickly, click the blank space next to the required folder's path in the Windows Explorer address bar and enter